Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Challenges in heat and electricity markets

-{As day-ahead electricity prices are unknown prior to the heat market clearing, CHPs and HPs must anticipate these prices in order to compute their heat bids.
-In practice, they use a deterministic electricity price forecast to approximate their marginal heat production costs.
-This cost allocation method allows CHPs and HPs to implicitly model the linkage between their heat and electricity outputs and costs.
-However, the resulting bids may differ from the marginal heat production costs due to forecast errors on day-ahead electricity markets, or due to the exercise of market power.
-This makes market monitoring challenging in the current heat market framework.
-Therefore, making the bidding process in the heat market more transparent is essential.} Furthermore, the heat market clearing is myopic to the impacts of the heat dispatch of CHPs and HPs on the electricity market clearing and, in turn, to the impact of day-ahead electricity prices on the marginal heat production cost and profitability of CHPs and HPs in the heat market \citep{virasjoki2018market}.
+As day-ahead electricity market prices are unknown prior to the heat market clearing, CHPs and HPs must \textit{anticipate} these prices in order to accurately compute its heat bids.
+In practice, each CHP and HP uses its own deterministic electricity price forecast to compute its \textit{expected} marginal heat production costs.
+This bid format is myopic to the impacts of the heat dispatch of CHPs and HPs on the electricity market prices, which, in turn, impact the marginal heat production costs of CHPs and HPs \cite{virasjoki2018market}.
+As a result, the bids of CHPs and HPs in the day-ahead heat markets may differ from their \textit{realized} marginal heat production costs due to (i) forecast errors on the day-ahead electricity market prices, and/or (ii) the exercise of market power \cite{virasjoki2018market}.
+This may lead to financial losses for CHPs and HPs and decreased social welfare in both heat and electricity markets.
+Additionally, this bid format makes heat market monitoring challenging, highlighting the need for a more efficient and transparent bid format.

-Once their heat dispatch for each hour of the following day is fixed, CHPs and HPs can participate in the day-ahead electricity market \citep{Nordpool2018bids}.
-Due to the strong linkage between their heat and electricity outputs and costs, the bids of CHPs and HPs in the electricity market are dependent on their day-ahead heat dispatch and commitment. { As CHPs and HPs are required to provide the heat dispatched in the day-ahead heat market, they must self-commit their minimum electricity production $\bm{\underline{P}_{jt}}$ and inflexible electricity consumption $\bm{L^\textbf{HP}_{jt}}$ in the electricity market, such that